PHSI-supplements/labs/lab-templates/IntegerLab/doc/07-addition-subtraction.md

 - [ ] Check your code with other values, comparing your actual results with the expected results.
   - Use positive and negative operands.
   - Generate sums that produce signed overflow, sums that produce unsigned overflow, and sums that produce neither.
-- [ ] Run the constraint checker: `python constraint-check.py integerlab.json`
+- [ ] Run the constraint checker: `ctest --test-dir build --output-on-failure`

 ### 16-Bit Subtraction